 The new 3-Series Gran Turismo versions don't look all that different in some respects, but they drive quite differently, with a little more weight and a softer suspension calibration and a tune that simply doesn't feel as sporty, but adds up to a very agreeable family vehicle.

 Pricing for the 2015 BMW 3-Series can be daunting, but the flip side is that loads of a la carte options let you essentially build the car you want.
-Among the many luxury and technology options are: a head-up display (HUD), which is especially well-placed and useful here; a Cold Weather Package with heated front and rear seats, a heated steering wheel, and retractable headlight washers; a Driver Assistance Package with Lane Departure Warning and Active Blind Spot Detection; and a Park Distance Control system (part of the Parking Package), which includes a rearview camera and the Side and Top View camera system.
+Available options include a cold-weather package with heated front and rear seats, a heated steering wheel, and headlight washers.
+A useful head-up display is available too, or a driver assistance package that bundles in a rearview camera, a surround-view camera system, blind-spot monitors, and front and rear parking sensors.